Do dialects really differ in the UK?

 We are going to focus on seven regions in the UK, and explore some ways in which regional dialects differ.
 Pay attention, and you’ll be able to command respect, and make a few new friends next time you are wandering around the British Isles.

-One of the most distinctive aspects of London’s personality is the cockney accent, born from the working-class borough of Hackney.
+One of the most distinctive aspects of London’s personality is the hackney accent, an accent from London born from the working-class borough of Hackney.

 It’s just up the apples and pears.

 It’s just up the apples.

 Could you pass me the dog and bone?

 Could you pass me the dog?

 Could you pass me the telephone?

 3. Midlands – Brummie